 The administrative burden of paying an allowance and accounting for all expenses afterwards can be cumbersome for a company.
 Instead, many use a cents per kilometre or standard mileage rate.
-Under a cents per kilometre reimbursement arrangement, you are reimbursed a specific rate per kilometre you drive for business.
+Under a cents per kilometre reimbursement arrangement, you are reimbursed at a specific rate for each kilometre you drive for business.

 The simplest mileage reimbursement arrangement is to use a flat rate per kilometre driven.
 It is supposed to cover all the expenses of driving your personal car for business.
 That's what the ATO’s rate does; it is meant to cover both the costs of owning (fixed costs) and driving (variable costs) your vehicle.

 There's a lot to be said for using a standard rate, chief among them that it's simple and avoids a fairly big administrative burden.

 Be aware that your employer can set any rate they like - they do not have to use the ATO’s rate.
 For rates higher than the ATO’s standard mileage rate, the excess is taxed.

 Also, remember that under the ATO’s cents per km method you can claim a maximum of 5,000 km per year.
 Check with your employer if they have set any limitations on their mileage reimbursement schemes for employees, as you may otherwise be better off to claim your mileage back as a tax deduction.